Is a secured loan classed as a priority debt?

 It’s a good idea to make a list of all your regular outgoings and make sure they’re prioritised correctly.
 This will not only give you a helpful overview of your outgoings, but it’ll also ensure that you’re aware of exactly which payments need to be made and when.

 Read on to find out what is and isn’t classed as a priority bill.

 What happens if I don’t pay my secured loan?

-The consequences of being unable to pay your secured loan can be severe, particularly compared to an unsecured loan, which is why it’s classed as a priority debt.
+The consequences of being unable to pay your secured loan can be severe, particularly compared to an unsecured loan (or personal loan), which is why it’s classed as a priority debt.

 If you can’t repay your secured loan, you could end up being forced to sell your home to cover the outstanding cost of the loan.
 However, this is only ever usually used as a last resort and there are ways to stop this from happening.
 This won’t happen suddenly, there will be many opportunities for you to repay your debt arrears.
 Your lender will make many attempts to contact you and get the repayments before taking court action.

 If you can’t repay an unsecured loan, the consequences are limited to fines, Country Court Judgements (CCJs), and damaged credit reports.
 While these are exceptionally challenging consequences, which can seriously impact your ability to get credit in the future, they’re not as severe as losing your home.

 Therefore, it’s important to carefully consider whether a secured loan is better suited to you than an unsecured one.
 However, no credit should be taken out lightly and you should always make sure you can afford your repayments when considering credit options.